Stephanevg/PSHTML/hands-on/PSHTMLwithPowerShell.md

 # PSHTML 💗  Polaris

-With the help of PSHTML and Polaris we can build good HTML based web applications.
-There are plenty of use cases coming up.
-As a first step here is the get started example.
+With the help of PSHTML and [Polaris](https://github.com/PowerShell/Polaris) we can build good HTML based web applications.
+This document will be updated in regular schedule to share real world examples using PSHTML with Polaris.
+As a first step here is the get started examples.

 > The below example shows inlined example.